 Participating in conferences: Students periodically travel to conferences exploring faith and learning at Baylor as well as programs sponsored by peer institutes and centers.
 Students also may apply for support to attend academic conferences where they will present their own scholarly work.
-In the past year, we have provided funding to send more than a dozen of our undergraduates to deliver talks on their research.
-Last spring, eight Honors College students attended the annual Medical Ethics Conference at the University of Notre Dame.
-In spring of 2013, we also will assist students attending the Healthcare Coalition of Texas Physician/Trustee/CEO Conference, accompanied by Dr. Bill Neilson, and the Global Health & Innovation Conference, accompanied by Dr. Lisa Baker.
+We regularly have provided funding to send our undergraduates to deliver talks on their research.
+Honors College students often attend the annual Medical Ethics Conference at the University of Notre Dame, the Healthcare Coalition of Texas Physician/Trustee/CEO Conference and the Global Health & Innovation Conference.

 Interacting with distinguished visiting lecturers: Selected lecturers, featuring both members of Baylor's faculty and other institutions, are invited to speak on campus.
 Students in the program have special access to visiting lecturers in small luncheon settings and in seminars.
 Past presentations by practicing doctors and scholars have addressed topics in the fields of AIDS research, cancer research, and medical ethics.

 Research Talks: The purpose of Research Talks is to provide a forum for informal discussions with science professors.
 These talks are intended to: 1) excite students about participating in undergraduate research; 2) present a realistic picture of what research is, how one can get involved, and what life looks like as a researcher; and 3) introduce underclassmen to the Honors Program/University Scholars' thesis process.

 Mentoring from established faculty in the sciences: Honors classes allow students to work closely with the best faculty in the sciences at Baylor and to pursue research in the form of a senior thesis with these faculty members.